-We often ate at a family run Japanese restaurant.
-Shared our milestone birthdays and anniversaries in this warm and homely restaurant.
-Simple it was bursting with energy, the staff incredibly talented and the owner Chef Mora humble and generous.
-Alas the home like restaurant has now been sold.
-But our memories of good food, laughter and joy remains.
+We often ate at a family-run Japanese restaurant.
+Here we have shared our milestone birthdays and anniversaries.
+It had no fancy trimmings, but instead was a warm and homely restaurant, always bursting with energy.
+The staff were incredibly talented, and the owner, Chef Mora, was humble and generous.
+Alas, the home-like restaurant has now been sold.
+But our memories of good food, laughter, and joy remain.

 Our girls loved the cucumber salad.
-Over time, I enjoy and relish it too.
+Over time, I have enjoyed and relished it too.
 Here I have recreated this simple salad.
-Much to the delight of my family!
+To the delight of my family!

-Serves 41 large cucumber - shaved lengthwise with a vegetable peeler or mandolin
+1 large cucumber-shaved lengthwise with a vegetable peeler or mandolin

 2 tsp Mirin

-Just before serving toss together the ingredients.
-Serve chilled with a slice of lemon.
+Just before serving, toss together the ingredients.
+Serve it chilled with a slice of lemon.

-Traditionally it is very very thinly sliced and soft and sludgy but if you prefer a crunch use small cucumbers and slice it thicker.
+Traditionally, it is very thinly sliced and soft and sludgy, but if you prefer a crunch, use small cucumbers and slice it thicker.